Battle of Kota Bharu: Air attacks

 Lockheed Hudson aircraft of No. 1 Squadron under assembly at RAAF Station Richmond.
 The Hudson in the right foreground was flown by Flt Lt John Lockwood, who led the first Allied attack against the Japanese.
 He and his wingmen heavily damaged the Japanese freighter, Awazisan Maru, causing its abandonment.

 No. 1 Squadron RAAF based at RAF Kota Bharu launched 10 Lockheed Hudson bombers to attack the Japanese transports, each loaded with four 250 lb bombs.
 In the 17 sorties flown, they lost two Hudsons shot down and three badly damaged.
 One Hudson, flown by Flight Lieutenant John Graham Leighton Jones, crashed into a fully laden landing craft after being hit while strafing the beachhead, killing some 60 Japanese soldiers on board.
 Only five Hudson bombers remained airworthy at the end of the battle.

 All three Japanese troopships were significantly damaged, but while the Ayatosan Maru and Sakura Maru were still able to sail, the Awazisan Maru was left burning and abandoned.
 The attacks by No. 1 Squadron RAAF killed or wounded at least 110 of its crew.
 The wreck later sunk on its own or was torpedoed by the Dutch submarine on 12 December.

 Despite the strong defence, Takumi had three full infantry battalions ashore by mid morning of 8 December.
 Counter attacks launched by Brigadier Key failed and the Japanese took Kota Bharu town on the 9th.
-After fierce fighting during the night, threatening the airfield, Lt Col Arthur Cumming's 2/12th Frontier Force Regiment attempted to hold the airfield and put up a brilliant rearguard action.
-Cumming would later receive the Victoria Cross during the fighting at Kuantan.
+After fierce fighting during the night, threatening the airfield, Lt Col Arthur Cumming's 2/12th Frontier Force Regiment attempted to hold the airfield with a rearguard action before the Japanese succeeded in taking it.
+Cumming was later awarded the Victoria Cross for his actions.
 Key asked for and was given permission to withdraw from Kota Bharu.

-The Japanese claim that the landings at Kota Bharu were some of the most violent of the whole Malayan Campaign.
-It is estimated that they suffered an estimated 300 killed and 500 wounded.